 Health and Immunization Requirements

-All students present on the Rush University Medical Center campus at least once annually between October 1 and March 31 must be compliant with the influenza immunization program as defined by the Rush Infection Prevention and Control (IPC) Department.
+All students present on the Rush University Medical Center campus at least once annually between Oct.
+1 to March 31 must be compliant with the influenza immunization program as defined by the Rush Infection Prevention and Control Department.

 Program-specific health and immunization requirements are determined by each college and/or academic program: